 Using the Construct Attributes and Inject Attributes components, any set of key/value pairs can be injected in Grasshopper objects.
 This allows for much flexibility regardless of which client the data is consumed (online viewer, Rhino, in the future many more…).
 Below are two examples of how custom attributes are leveraged in the viewer and when working with 3dm files.

 There are two ways custom attributes can be manipulated in the viewer.
 First of all, every custom attribute (like reserved attributes) can be accessed through the viewer API and use for any purpose by a web application.
 Additionally, the model view page on the ShapeDiver platform includes an attribute visualization panel which lets users switch from the rendered mode.
-In the attribute visualization mode, it is possible to select any number of attributes for visualization and define gradient color schemes and intervals.
+In the attribute visualization mode, it is possible to select any number of attributes for visualization and define gradient color schemes to create analysis models.

 Read more about the attribute visualization mode on the platform.